Home » Chicken & Poultry » Baked Chicken Legs and Rice

 • 1 cup uncooked white rice see note

-• fresh parsley or thyme optional garnish
+• lemon wedges, fresh parsley or thyme optional garnishes

 Instructions